Add data to a composite index

 - In the Geoprocessing pane, search for and open the Reclassify Field tool.

-- In the Reclassify Field tool pane, enter the following:
+- In the Reclassify Field tool pane, set the following parameters:

 - For Field to Reclassify, choose Index Score - Mean (Percentile).